 The earth is flat, eggs are bad for you, and arthritis is a natural part of aging.
-Each of these once long-held beliefs are myths of course, but repeat one often enough and just about any myth can start to sound like fact.
+Each of these once long-held beliefs are myths, but repeat one often enough and just about any myth can start to sound like fact.

-With more than 100 types of arthritis, it's easy to see how a little misinformation cropped up over the years.
+With more than 100 types of arthritis, it's easy to see how a little misinformation has cropped up over the years.
 But you don't have to rely on hearsay.
-Get the facts about the most common arthritis fictions, and learn what you can do to keep your joints happy and healthy for years to come.
+Get the facts here about the most common arthritis fictions.

 Arthritis Myth or Fact: Arthritis is just part of aging.

-Yet, arthritis isn't a natural part of aging, and older people aren't the only ones who get arthritis.
-As a matter of fact, more than half of the 50 million people living with arthritis in the United States are under age 65, says Patience H. White, MD, MA, vice president for public health policy and advocacy for the Arthritis Foundation.
+Fact.
+Arthritis isn't a natural part of aging, and older people aren't the only ones who get arthritis.
+As a matter of fact, more than half of the 50 million people living with arthritis in the United States are under age 65, says Patience H. White, MD, vice president of public health for the Arthritis Foundation.
 Even children get arthritis.

 Arthritis Myth or Fact: You can't prevent osteoarthritis.

 Myth.
-For some, arthritis is in the genes; if one of your parents has osteoarthritis -- particularly in the hands -- chances are good that you will, too.
+Osteoarthritis is genetic: If one of your parents has it, chances are good that you will, too.